Probing symmetries of quantum many-body systems through gap ratio statistics: Illustrations in quantum many-body physics

 A subtlety to keep in mind is that the RSOS formulation acts separately on two equivalent sectors, which correspond to putting even or odd heights on even sites respectively.
 For periodic boundary conditions, $h_{L+1}=h_1$, each of these sectors has size $F_{L+1}+F_{L-1}$, and yields a copy of the original anyonic chain.
 The spectrum of the original Hamiltonian Eq.~\eqref{Hanyons} is therefore obtained by restricting to a single of these sectors (which is what we do in the following).

 The Hamiltonian Eq.~\eqref{HRSOS} is real, a reason for which this representation is often used in numerics.
-We present in Fig.~\ref{fig:rsos} the results for the average gap ratio $\langle r \rangle$ and its distribution $P(r)$ for Eq.~\eqref{HRSOS}, for different chain sizes (and thus Hilbert space sizes ${\cal H(L)}$) and weak disorder $\epsilon=0.2$, for states located in the middle of the spectrum.
+We present in Fig.~\ref{fig:rsos} (blue circles) the results for the average gap ratio $\langle r \rangle$ and its distribution $P(r)$ for Eq.~\eqref{HRSOS}, for different chain sizes (and thus Hilbert space sizes $|{\cal H(L)}|$) and weak disorder $\epsilon=0.2$, for states located in the middle of the spectrum and corresponding to the sector with even heights on even sites.
 For this small value of disorder, we do expect a random matrix theory behavior, but the value of $\langle r \rangle$ is clearly different from the GOE statistics for a single block.
-The size of the Hilbert space hints at the existence of two blocks of different sizes (denoted $N_1$ and $N_2$ in the following).
+The size of the Hilbert space, which is the sum of two Fibonacci numbers, may suggest the existence of two blocks of different sizes (denoted $N_1$ and $N_2$ in the following).
 A first simple test is to compare the expectation value $\langle r \rangle_{\mathrm{RSOS}} \simeq 0.452$ to the values obtained for two GOE blocks of different sizes (Fig.~\ref{fig:m2GOE} in Sec.~\ref{sec:numerics}).
 This leads to a possible value around $\alpha=\frac{N_1}{N_1+N_2} \in [0.27,0.3]$, corresponding to a size ratio $N_1/N_2 \in [0.37,0.43]$, close to $\phi^{-2}=\lim_{L \rightarrow \infty} \frac{F_{L-1}}{F_{L+1}}\simeq 0.382$.
 This strongly suggests that the spectrum of the periodic RSOS chain is composed of two independent GOE blocks of size $N_1=F_{L-1}$ and $N_2=F_{L+1}$.
 In the top panel of Fig.~\ref{fig:rsos}, we also represent the predicted value $\langle r \rangle_{m=2,\alpha=1/(1+\phi^{2})}=0.453186$, to which the numerical data indeed appear to tend.
 This is further confirmed by the numerical distribution of $P(r)$ (bottom panel of Fig.~\ref{fig:rsos}) which is an excellent match with the one obtained from the surmise (see Sec.~\ref{sec:analytics1}) of two GOE blocks with ratio $\phi^{-2}$.

 We can in fact trace back this decomposition to the existence of a ``hidden'' symmetry of a topological nature \cite{goldenchain,anyonsspin1,Buican_Gromov_2017,topRSOS_2020}, namely an operator $Y$ corresponding to an extra $\tau$ particle circling around the system, and whose matrix elements in the basis of fusion paths may be written as